 Since it is known that GalNAc-siRNA liver concentrations are much higher than the plasma concentrations in nonclinical animal models, it is expected that the liver levels are likewise going to be higher in human, although they cannot be directly measured.
-The EMA recommends in these cases that the liver concentration for DDI assessment should be considered as a worst-case method (European Medicines Agency, 2012).
+EMA recommend in these cases to consider the liver concentration for DDI assessment as a worst-case method (EMA 2012).
 Considering this, the human relevant maximal liver concentrations were estimated from the nonclinical animal data and used for modeling DDI potential.
-The relationship between rat and monkey preferential liver distribution (liver $C{\text{max}}$ /plasma $C{\text{max}}$ ) is displayed in Fig. 4.
-The values were positively correlated with monkey liver enrichment being greater than rat liver enrichment values for all GalNAc siRNAs investigated.
-The mean estimated liver concentrations from the in vitro data and two approaches for modeling are displayed in Table 1.
-These values represent the total estimated liver concentration, and therefore are considered to be the worst-case scenario.
-Given that

-ASGPR mediates uptake through endocytosis into the lysosomal compartment, it is expected that the free intracellular concentration available to interact with the drug-metabolizing enzymes located in the endoplasmic reticulum is much less than the total estimated liver concentration.
-The total liver concentration was estimated to be between 50- and 870-fold higher than the plasma concentration across the six GalNAc-siRNA conjugates used to inform the model.
+The relationship between rat and monkey preferential liver distribution (liver C{max} /plasma C{max}) is displayed in Figure 4.
+The values were positively correlated with monkey liver enrichment being greater than rat liver enrichment values for all GalNAc-siRNAs investigated.
+The mean estimated liver concentrations from in vitro data and two-approaches for modeling are displayed in Table 1.
+These values represent the total estimated liver concentration, and therefore, are considered to be the worstcase scenario.
+Given that ASGPR mediates uptake through endocytosis into the lysosomal compartment, it is expected that the free intracellular concentration available to interact with the drug metabolizing enzymes located in the endoplasmic reticulum is much less than the total estimated liver concentration.
+The total liver concentration was estimated to be between 50and 870-fold higher than the plasma concentration across the six GalNAc-siRNA conjugates used to inform the model.

-Clinical DDI Risk Assessment
+Clinical DDI risk assessment